kostiantyn-matsebora/streamstore/docs/README.md

 ```

 More examples of reading and writing events you can find in test scenarios of [StreamStore.Testing](../src/StreamStore.Testing/StreamStore/Scenarios/) project.

+## Example

+Each type of storage has its own example project, for instance, you can find an example of usage in the [StreamStore.Sql.Example](../src/StreamStore.Sql.Example) project.

+Example projects provides a simple console application that demonstrates how to use [`StreamStore`] in your application as single database or multitenancy.

+`Single database` examples demonstrates optimistic concurrency control and asynchronous reading and writing operations.
+`Multitenancy` examples, in turn, demonstrates asynchronous reading and writing operations in isolated tenant storages.

+For getting all running options simply run the application with `--help` argument.

 ## Good to know